Alu (runic): Bracteates

 The inscription alu appears on the following bracteates: G 205, DR BR6, DR BR13, DR BR25, DR BR42, DR BR54, DR BR59, DR BR63A, DR BR67, DR EM85;123, and DR NOR2002;10.

 G 205

 Bracteate G 205 bearing the inscription Alu.

 A gold bracteate (G 205) discovered in Djupbrunns, Hogrän, Sweden reads simply Alu and dates from around 400 CE.
-The bracteate was discovered in the same location as another gold bracteate (G 204) from a considerably younger date that features the inscription ek erilaz.
+The bracteate was discovered in the same location as another gold bracteate (G 204) from a younger date that features the inscription ek erilaz.
 Today the bracteate is located in Swedish History Museum, Stockholm, Sweden.

 DR BR6

 A fragment of a bracteate (DR BR6) discovered in Skrydstrup, South Jutland, Denmark bears the term Alu.

 The fragment dates from around 400 to 650 CE.
 Today the bracteate is housed in the National Museum of Denmark in Copenhagen, Denmark.